zippyy/wedding-website/content/guestinfo/_index.md

 <div style="text-align: center;">
 <br>

-*Please use the form below to provide us with your mailing address for Save the Date & Invitations.*
+*Please submit the names listed on your invitations.*

 <br>
 <br>